ruex64/Mern_Projects_summer/README.md

 - **JS** → **JavaScript**
-has variables let const var, objects array, rest and spread operator, Promises
+has variables let const var, objects array, rest and spread operator, Promises, then catch in promises